CiscoDevNet/FTDAnsible/README.md

 ansible-test units --docker -v tests/unit/module_utils/test_upsert_functionality.py --color --python 3.6
 ```

-### Integration Tests
+### Integration Tests via Docker Container

 Integration tests are written in a form of playbooks.
 Thus, integration tests are written as sample playbooks with assertion and can be found in the `samples` folder.
 They start with `test_` prefix and can be run as usual playbooks.
+The integration tests use a local Docker container which copies the necessary code and folders from your local path into a docker container for testing.

 1. Build the default Python 3.6, Ansible 2.10 Docker image:
     ```
-    docker build -t ftd-ansible .
+    docker build -t ftd-ansible:local -f Dockerfile_integration.
     ```
     **NOTE**: The default image is based on the release v0.4.0 of the [`FTD-Ansible`](https://github.com/CiscoDevNet/FTDAnsible) and Python 3.6.

 2. You can build the custom Docker image:
     ```
-    docker build -t ftd-ansible \
+    docker build -t ftd-ansible:local \
+    -f Dockerfile_integration \
     --build-arg PYTHON_VERSION=<2.7|3.5|3.6|3.7> \
     --build-arg FTD_ANSIBLE_VERSION=<tag name | branch name> .
     ```